fabiobento512/FRequest/readme.txt

 the body data of the selected request may be cleared
 - Now macOS users are warned about "App Translocation" when the application can't create its .config file
+- Added check for updates option in help menu
 ----------------------------------
 1.1, 28-01-2018
 - Morphed the QTextEdits to QPlainTextEdits in order to increase render performance for requests and responses data